Frequently Asked Questions

 Touring Assemblies and Social Runs are not competitions so Authorisation under the Motor Vehicles (Competitions & Trials) Regulations 1969 is not required.

 For Touring Assemblies there must not be any timing or requirement to visit pre-arranged points, other than the finish where a specified time ‘window’ may be included.
 No prize money may be allocated nor any awards given, except those in relation to activities off the public highway at the finish.
 Motorsport UK Clubs will require Certificate of Exemption to cover the event.

-Details of the route for all events traversing the public highway whether wholly of partly must be supplied to the Route Liaison Officers within sufficient time and their advice acted upon.
+Details of the route for all events traversing the public highway whether wholly of partly must be supplied to the Route Liaison Officers (RLOs) within sufficient time and their advice acted upon.
 Please note where there is no route; details of the event must include the points to be visited.
 It is suggested that the contact be made with the Route Liaison Officers at the time of submission to the Permit Section of your application.
 (R2.1).
 An up to date list of RLO contacts can be obtained from the Route Authorisation Resource Centre.

 Social Runs do not require a Permit or Route Authorisation and it is not a requirement to contact the Route Liaison Officer.